TechieTeee/Plate2Planet/p2p_frontend/README.md

 - HTML
 - CSS

 ## Smart Contract Deployment
 - P2P Market Smart Contract:
 - P2P Data Dao Smart Contract:

 ## Spheron Deployment
 https://plate2planet-cfb179.spheron.app/

+## Challenges
+Using new libraries and compiling everything, also had issues with IntelliJ that I had to troubleshoot

+## Next Steps
+Possibly explore grant funding for the project and partnership with local food companies and continue making progress on the platform